close2/alibvr/doc/README.md

 Pins are assigned using `typedef`s instead of macros.

-Using C++ templates it should be possible to have very few / none C-macros.
+Using C++ templates it should be possible to have very few / no C-macros.
 Also C++ templates are all "resolved" during compile time.
 This means that the produced code is very compact.